An Open Letter to NewBeauty Magazine: Stop Misleading the Public| ABCS

 3. You are wrong to include our board name in “lingo to look out for.”
-Your article creates an inaccurate correlation between American Board of Cosmetic Surgery certification and doctors without cosmetic surgery training when, in fact, ABCS is the only board which requires cosmetic surgery-specific training.
+Your article creates an inaccurate correlation between American Board of Cosmetic Surgery certification and doctors without cosmetic surgery training when, in fact, ABCS maintains strict standards for the training and certification of our members.
 Certification by the ABCS requires prior board certification followed by one to two years of certified fellowship training, during which time surgeons must complete at least 300 documented cosmetic surgery procedures to be considered for certification.
 Read more.

 4. You state that certification by the American Board of Medical Specialties (ABMS) makes a doctor a “right” option, yet you endorse other non-ABMS recognized boards in the same list.
 Read more.

 The American Board of Cosmetic Surgery is committed to patient safety and ensuring those seeking cosmetic procedures have access to surgeons who are experienced and qualified.
 Your article’s inaccurate assessment of board certified cosmetic surgeons is a disservice to the public.

 1. Plastic surgery board certification does not guarantee adequate cosmetic surgery experience.